influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.4/features/users.md

 Roles are groups of permissions.
 A single role can belong to several cluster accounts.

-InfluxEnterprise clusters have two built-in roles:
+InfluxDB Enterprise clusters have two built-in roles:

 #### Global Admin